Dev-Laurin/dogchain/README.md

 A blockchain example to delve into this technology

 # Blockchain
-A blockchain is a ledger for transactions.
+A blockchain is a ledger for transactions built with blocks of information chained together.
 It can be public (bitcoin) or private (banks).

 ## Proof of Work